Alan Turing

 Our Work in Africa

-Our current focus is to provide technology-enabled education in schools in Malawi in partnership with the Centre for Youth and Development.
+Our current focus is to provide technology-enabled education in schools in Malawi in partnership with Computers for Enhanced Education.

-We have suppported over 200 schools in Africa with computers.
+We have supported over 367 schools & organisations with computers.

 We train teachers on basic computer maintenance and show them how computers can support their teaching.